SimonBrandner/matrix-doc/proposals/0000-mute-events.md

 ## Alternatives

-Clients could remove the audio/video track temporarily.
-This would theoretically work but would require a lot renegotiation which would make inefficient.
+Clients could remove the audio or video track temporarily.
+This would work but would require a lot renegotiation which wouldn't be very efficient.

 ## Potential issues